fmalina/revisions-blocl/activism/wehaveneverbeenneoliberal.md

 we going to become [\*](#ASIN:B00SI6J9WI;LOC:2996) neoliberal now as a result of the GFC?

-What if, accepting that neoliberalism hasn’t taken over the world already, we then consider what happens if neoliberalism does actually take over the world now.
+What if, accepting that neoliberalism hasn't taken over the world already, we then consider what happens if neoliberalism does actually take over the world now.
 What would the world look like if it was dominated by markets and not large corporations?
 The short answer is not better than now or the recent past.